Matt Beaty Preview, Player Props: Royals vs. Mariners

-Matt Beaty and his .500 on-base percentage over his past 10 games (96 points higher than his season-long percentage), will be in action for the Kansas City Royals versus the Seattle Mariners and Logan Gilbert on August 26 at 4:10 PM ET.
+After hitting .304 with a double and three walks in his past 10 games, Matt Beaty and the Kansas City Royals take on the Seattle Mariners (who will hand the ball to Luis Castillo) at 4:10 PM ET on Sunday.

-He had two hits (going 2-for-3) in his most recent appearance against the Mariners.
+He had a hitless showing in his last game (0-for-4) against the Mariners.

 Matt Beaty Game Info & Props vs. the Mariners